IBMStreams/streamsx.waterConservation.starterKit/com.ibm.streamsx.smartsprinkler.edgent/README.md

 Here's a tutorial on how to connect the sensor:  [Raspberry Pi Moisture Sensor Tutorial](http://www.modmypi.com/blog/raspberry-pi-plant-pot-moisture-sensor-with-email-notification-tutorial)

-## Developing the Quarks Application
+## Developing the Edgent Application

-1. Import the eclipse project in `com.ibm.streamsx.smartsprinkler.quarks`
+1. Import the eclipse project in `com.ibm.streamsx.smartsprinkler.edgent`
-1. Download [Apache Quarks][1] and [Pi4J][2] libraries, and make the jar files available on your machine.
-This project assumes they are installed in `/opt/quarks` and `/opt/pi4j` respectively.
+1. Download [Apache Edgent][1] and [Pi4J][2] libraries, and make the jar files available on your machine.
+This project assumes they are installed in `/opt/edgent` and `/opt/pi4j` respectively.
 If you installed the libraries in a different location, adjust the project build paths accordingly.
 1. Copy the device configuration file to the root of the project

 ### Running Your Project using Eclipse